WAYNE STATE UNIVERSITY

 Section 9.
 Voting

 Unless otherwise specified in these bylaws, a majority of those present and voting shall be sufficient to pass motions.
-Voting shall ordinarily be viva voce or by a show of hands, but at the discretion of the Chair or when requested by two or more members, the Senate President shall poll the members present and record each individual's vote or take a secret ballot.
+Voting shall ordinarily be by voice or by a show of hands.
+At the discretion of the Chair or, following a seconded motion, by a vote of one third of the members present and voting by voice or show of hands, the vote may be taken by a secret ballot.
 Any member who has not explained a personal position in the debate prior to voting shall be permitted to do so after all the votes have been recorded and before any new matters are considered.
 Such statement shall be reported in the proceedings upon his/her request.

 Section 10.
 Reconsideration